RBSE 12th result 2018: What are the passing marks?

 READ | Rajasthan RBSE 12th results 2018: When and where to check

-The students have to get a minimum 33 per cent marks to be successful in the examinations.
-In the Science stream, the students have to pass separately in the practicals as well as the theory papers.
-Overall, they have to score 33 per cent.
-The results will be available on the official websites mentioned above from 6:15 pm.

 As per the RBSE official, the board will declare the results of Class 12 Humanities and the Class 10 examination in June, following the trend of the previous year.
 Last year, 78.96 per cent students cleared the Class 10 examination, out of which 79.01 per cent were boys and 78.89 per cent girls.
 A total of 10,72,799 students had appeared for the examinations.
+The result of Class 10 will be released in June.

 For all the latest Education News, download Indian Express App